JupiterOne-Archives/docs/docs/getting-started-admin/jupiterone-query-language-copy.md

 ![](https://us.v-cdn.net/6035554/uploads/UBHB4S1V1DSB/api-key-access-view.png)
-If you are a user within the group that had API key access enabled, you will see an API key icon. _Note that it may take a few minutes for the feature to be initialized for the first time._
+If you are a user within the group that had API key access enabled, you will see an API key icon. _Note that it may take a few minutes for the feature to be initialized for the first time._dd

 You generate a new API key or manage existing keys from this view.